-Welcome to the Land of Paug, Weekapaug Inn's newest family-friendly activity for children (and adults) young and old.
+Welcome to the Land of Paug, Weekapaug Inn's newest family-friendly Rhode Island activity for kids (and adults) young and old.

 Here at the Inn, we have a bustling little community of Paug who love to share our seaside setting.
-Obtain a map at the front desk to explore the Paug houses nestled in the beautiful landscaping around the Inn.
+Obtain a map at the front desk to go fairy hunting and explore the Paug houses nestled in the beautiful landscaping around the Inn.
 Whenever you find one of the houses, stamp your map.
 When you've visited all seven houses, return to the front desk and receive a prize!

 Master Bosbe lives in Blueberry Lodge.
 Bosbe loves blueberries so much that he built his house to resemble one.
 He is a terrific baker and likes to trade goodies with the other Paug.
 Our chefs even serve his blueberry pancake recipe at breakfast!

 Alon and Aviva live in the Stump House.
 They love flowers and spend their days busily tending to the beautiful blooms around the Inn.
 Alon is also a beekeeper, and much of their diet consists of plants and honey.
 Alon's name means "oak tree" in Hebrew, so perhaps that's why he lives in a little tree home.
 Aviva's name means "spring," which explains why she is so happy around flowers, plants and other greenery.

 Littleneck is a primitive little fellow who loves clams and shellfish.
 He lives in a solid stone house that is easily recognizable; Just look for the mound of shells outside his door!
 Littleneck wades in the shallow waters until he sees the neck of a clam and then grabs it with both hands, wrestling it from the sand.